High-entropy alloy: Introduction

-Recently, there are more researchers investigated the mechanical properties of the HEAFs with nitrogen incorporation due to superior properties like high hardness.
+Recently, there are more researchers investigating the mechanical properties of the HEAFs with nitrogen incorporation due to superior properties like high hardness.
 As above-mentioned, nitride-based HEAFs can be synthesized via magnetron sputtering by incorporating N2 and Ar gases into the vacuum chamber.
 Adjusting the nitrogen flow ratio, RN = N2/(Ar + N2), can obtain different amounts of nitrogen.
 Most of them increased the nitrogen flow ratio to study the correlation between phase transformation and mechanical properties.